Measuring economic outlook in the news: Appendix

+We compute two alternative text-based indicators, which are based on the same underlying news articles data as NEOS.

+a) We closely follow \citet{baker:bloom:davies:2016} to construct an EPU index for Switzerland, using their keywords plus Switzerland all translated to German and French.

-Another approach to measure sentiment regarding economic outlook conveyed by news articles is the lexicon-based approach where one relies on a predefined list of words that are associated with positive, negative, or neutral sentiment (see, e.g., \citet{loughran:2011}).
+b) To construct an alternative text-based sentiment indicator regarding the economic outlook we apply a lexicon-based approach where one relies on a predefined list of words that are associated with positive, negative, or neutral sentiment (see, e.g., \citet{loughran:2011}).
 Occurrences of these words are counted in a text and a sentiment score based on these occurrences is assigned.
 We use the lexicon developed by \cite{barbaglia:2025}.
 The lexicon is in English and consists of more than six thousand words.
-We translated and adapted it to German and applied it to the German news articles.
-The results of the lexicon-based approach are not very promising.
-Simple word-count techniques face challenges in recognizing context and detecting negations in texts, for example “not happy” (see, e.g., \citet{binsbergen:2024}).
-We could translate the lexicon to French as well, but we refrain from the additional effort as the German articles are a clear majority in our sample and in an additional computing exercise, we observed that NEOS with and without the French articles looks very similar.
+We translated and adapted it to German and applied it to the German news articles.\footnote{All articles in German that enter the computation of NEOS are used.} The results of the lexicon-based approach are not very promising.
+Simple word-count techniques face challenges in recognizing context and detecting negations in texts, for example, “not happy” (see, e.g., \citet{binsbergen:2024}).
+We could also translate the lexicon to French, but we refrain from the additional effort as the German articles are a clear majority in our sample and in an additional computing exercise, we observed that NEOS with and without the French articles looks very similar.
 Thus, the French articles do not seem to contain much additional information for sentiment, and this should also hold applying other approaches such as the lexicon-based one.